 To build a successful compliance analytics program, businesses must first focus on creating a transformational experience within the program, ensuring that everyone who may be affected is onboard with the program and is aware that it is coming down the pipeline.

-Key personnel to include in the compliance program beyond the compliance department might include members of Financial Risk Management, Internal Audit Management, IT Risk and Compliance and Operational Risk Management departments.
+Key personnel to include in the compliance program beyond the compliance department might include members of the Financial Risk Management, Internal Audit Management, IT Risk and Compliance and Operational Risk Management departments.
 Depending on the organization, chief marketing officers and chief data officers may also be involved.